Samsung loses bid to freeze Microsoft's U.S. lawsuit over royalties

-NEW YORK (Reuters) - A U.S. judge has rejected Samsung Electronics Co Ltd’s bid to put Microsoft Corp’s lawsuit over smartphone patent royalties on hold while the South Korean company pursues an arbitration proceeding in Hong Kong.
+NEW YORK, Nov 18 (Reuters) - A U.S. judge has rejected Samsung Electronics Co Ltd’s bid to put Microsoft Corp’s lawsuit over smartphone patent royalties on hold while the South Korean company pursues an arbitration proceeding in Hong Kong.

 In a brief order, U.S. District Judge Jed Rakoff in New York said the lawsuit would proceed despite the arbitration.
 Rakoff said he would explain his reasoning in a subsequent opinion.